bbauska/CSS-Notes4Pros/README.md

 > Here are some examples where using !important declaration can be
 > justified:
 >
-> If your rules shouldn\'t be overridden by any inline style of the
+> If your rules shouldn&apos;t be overridden by any inline style of the
 > element which is written inside style attribute of the html element.
 >
 > To give the user more control over the web accessibility, like